Project-Herophilus/DataSynthesis/DataTier/DataSynthesis-DataTier-DataModel.md

 # DataSynthesis DataModel
 The following content is designed to specifically break up the datamodel into a few key areas.

-# DataSythesis Artifacts
-It is also important to note we have included several usable artifacts that
-help provide a detailed understanding of the Datasynthesis Data Model.

-# DataSynthesis DataModel Explained
-The power of this platform is enabling the massive amount of ways data can be used and stored within the model.
-As part of that we want to ensure we try and provide as much detail as we can, we have several visuals we are providing to get everyone started.

-# DataSynthesis Data Model Platform Setup for Usage Readme
-Now that we have given you a general rundown of the data tier amd how to get the database setup it is important for usage as you go to implement it.

 The platform data tier setup establishes several key reference and base data for the platform.
 We have ensured we include required reference data and a ton of existing and generated data to start.
 With all that being said as you look to add your organization we wanted to provide you some details and context as to how to ensure you maximize the platform and also use it effectively.

+# Key Groupings for DataSynthesis
+As with any data model/ data tier how data is logically constructed is key, it determines so many things like extensibility and viability of overall platform.

+## Data Attributes
+Data attributes are a critical core component of the platform.
+They are the lowest common attributes to the platform.
+As we think about this aspect they can come from existing or generated data that exists within the platform.
+This data is provided via base insert loader scripts and is provided this way only.

+Here are some key points to understand:
+- dataexisting - all existing data is intended to be provided as is and was from a source, a series of sources, that was at some time or still is pubicly available data.
+Aside from names (last and first names) there is NO MEANS provided by the platform to add tp this data, you most certainly can build your own but the platform does not provide it.
+- datagenerated - This data is all about critical data elements that are needed typically to support various implementations types depending upon business needs like: social security numbers, drivers license numbers, bank account numbers, credit card numbers, phone numbers, street addresses and so forth.
+A key capability the platform has built in is supporting the accurate generation of the data as well.
+Whether it is the correct format for state specific drivers license numbers, industry standard credit card numbers and the like we have done our best to make sure the data generated is meaningful.
+As it also infers data generated means that the platform comes with APIs capable of generating data based on how the platform is configured for this need.
+The setup for this is done by data attribute.

+## Data Structures
+This is all about Building out what complete data the platform can represent.
+The intent here is to take the data attributes and create them into reusable structures.
+Some examples:
+- Names: A combination of data attributes last name and first name.
+- Address: A combination of street address and location data (City, State, Zip Code).
+- Phone Number: A combination of an area code with a phone number
+- Demographic Data: A Combination of First Name, Last Name, Street Address, Location (City, State and Zip code), Area Code, Phone Number, Drivers License....

+Hopefully, this shows you the power of what can be created from data attributes...

+## Platform Reference Data
+Specific rules we want the platform to be able to process and maintain.

+## Terminologies
+Specific coded data and how we can enable it to be processed to enable more accurate and robust data processing.

-# Hiarchy/Order of Setting Things Up
+# Hierarchy/Order of Setting Things Up
-Having installed the DDL and loaded the data into your platform now it might help to understand the hiarchy of how the data is used.
+After implementing the DDL and seeding the DDL with data provided you will have over 180B combinations of usable data to start with.
+It might help to understand the internal corrlations of how the data needs to be maintained to grow its capabilities and relevance for usage.

 1. Vendors - any company that has an application running in an Organization, they must be defined as a vendor.
-2. Legal Entities - This is intended to be a logicl grouper by what facilities/stores/orgs are associated to this legal entity.
+2. Legal Entities - This is intended to be a logical grouper by what facilities/stores/orgs are associated to this legal entity.
 3. Organizations - The specific locations dealing with ANY level of information.
 This can be thought of a clinic, store, practice, and so forth.
 4. Applications - anything that is producing data that you want to define data processing rules for.
 DataSynthesis is provided to the database as a defualt application as it is producing data.
 The